 If $G$ is an edge-coloured digraph and $a\dashrightarrow b$ is an edge of $G$, then the generalized chromatic function of $G$ is the sum of the generalized chromatic functions of two edge-coloured digraphs, one is obtained by deleting $a\dashrightarrow b$ in $G$ and replacing it with $a\rightarrow b$ and the other is obtained by deleting $a\dashrightarrow b$ in $G$ and replacing it with $b\rightarrow a$; that is

-For vertices $a$ and $b$ of $G$, write $a\sim b$ if $a=b$ or there is a directed cycle $C$ with double edges in $G$ and $a,b\in V(C)$.
-Consider that the transitive closure of this relation gives an equivalence relation on the vertices of $G$.
+For vertices $a$ and $b$ of $G$, write $a\sim b$ if $a=b$ or there is a directed cycle $C$ with double edges in $G$ and $a,b\in V(C)$. \fa{The} transitive closure of this relation gives an equivalence relation on the vertices of $G$.
 Let $[a_1], [a_2],\ldots,[a_s]$ be all equivalence classes.
 We have

-Thus we can realize each generalized chromatic function as a sum of generating functions of weighted $P$-partitions \cite[Section 3]{AWvW}, and so the generalized chromatic function of an edge-coloured digraph is a quasisymmetric function, which we now state as a proposition.
+\fa{By the above equation} we can realize each generalized chromatic function as a sum of generating functions of weighted $P$-partitions \cite[Section 3]{AWvW}, and so the generalized chromatic function of an edge-coloured digraph is a quasisymmetric function, which we now state as a proposition.

-\begin{Proposition} Let $G$ be an edge-coloured digraph.
-Then $\GX_G(x) \in \QSym$. \end{Proposition}
+\begin{proposition} Let $G$ be an edge-coloured digraph.
+Then $\GX_G(x) \in \faa{\QSym(x)}$. \end{proposition}

 For example, if $G$ is the following edge-coloured digraph

 then $[a_1]=\{a_1,a_2\}$, $[a_3]=\{a_3\}$, and $[a_4]=\{ a_4, a_5,a_6,a_7\}$ are the equivalence classes, and